Arghya0802/NoteHub/README.md

 # NoteHub
-This is a simple Google Keeps Clone created using HTML, CSS and JavaScript.
-It allows you to add, edit, and delete notes just like in the original Google Keeps.
+NoteHub is a simple Google Keep clone that allows you to create, read, update, and delete notes using HTML, CSS, and JavaScript.
+With NoteHub, you can easily manage your notes and keep your life organized.

+Link for the app : https://notehubs.netlify.app/
 # Features
 - Add new notes
 - Edit existing notes